PA Supreme Court unanimously strikes down Lebanon County court policy on medical marijuana

 YORK, Pa. — In a unanimous decision, the Pennsylvania Supreme Court has sided with the ACLU regarding a policy that would block people on probation from using medical marijuana in Lebanon County.

-The case challenged a Lebanon County court's policy that would block people on probation from using the medicine, even if that person on probation has a medical marijuana card.
+The case challenged a Lebanon County court's policy that would block people on probation from using medical marijuana, even if that person on probation had a medical marijuana card.

+FOX43's Jamie Bittner exposed the story of Melissa Gass, who lives with epilepsy, in September 2019 after the policy was issued by President Judge John Tylwalk in Lebanon County's 52nd judicial district.

-The case centers around a policy issued by President Judge John Tylwalk on September 1, 2019 in Lebanon County.
-The ACLU argued Pennsylvania's medical marijuana law that was passed in 2016 gives people with a state-issued medical marijuana card a 'sweeping immunity.'
+The ACLU claimed Pennsylvania's medical marijuana law that was passed in 2016 gives people with a state-issued medical marijuana card a 'sweeping immunity.'
 It also argued that medical marijuana cards are issued by state-approved physicians.
 And, in the case of its 3 clients, the ACLU said medical marijuana has substantially improved their lives and medical conditions.
-Lawyers for the 52nd judicial district argued, however, that the immunity the ACLU pointed to in the state's medical marijuana law does not exist.
+Lawyers for the 52nd judicial district argued, however, that the immunity the ACLU pointed to in the state's medical marijuana law does not exist and that under federal law medical marijuana remains a Schedule I drug that is illegal in any form.

 The PA Supreme Court had temporarily stalled the medical marijuana probation policy in Lebanon County until arguments could be heard on the case.